 Necesse is the ideal healthcare solution for full-time students and provides quality cover through an extensive network of private hospitals and healthcare providers for medical expenses incurred in and out of hospital.

 From R636 per month

 View a summary of Necesse’s monthly contributions and benefits

 These benefits are provided in addition to other insured benefits and are available annually, unless otherwise indicated.
 Benefits for certain services may be limited to specific item codes and protocols may apply.
 A GP network and referrals to a specialist also apply.
 Network information is available on the provider search page.
-Register for HealthPrint, Medihelp’s free online health and wellness programme, to activate these benefits.
+Register for HealthPrint, Medihelp’s free online health and wellness programme, to activate benefits as indicated.

 |Routine screening and immunisation|

 Hospitalisation100% of the MT for hospitalisation in a network hospital

 Unlimited emergency cover in South Africa for transport by road or air, pre-authorised and provided by Netcare 911

 Ophthalmological, endoscopic, dental procedures and ear, nose and throat procedures, as well as skin lesion removal and circumcisions

 |Emergency unit services and out-of-network visits